David

 His closet?
 Even though it was tiny, it was color-coded.
 Shoes aligned toe-first.
 Jeans hung evenly on pant hangers.

-Even his books — Ellison, Baldwin, Hurston — rested like museum pieces on the top shelf of his dorm room desk.
+Even his books, Ellison, Baldwin, Hurston, rested like museum pieces on the top shelf of his dorm room desk.

 A photo sat beneath a tiny succulent on his desk shelf.
-Doni in the middle, kneeling between eight-year-old David and Dorian.
-David’s eyes hovered on it for a second longer than necessary before he moved away.
+Doni, his older brother, knelt in the middle between eight-year-old David and Dorian.

 Back to order.
 Back to routine.

-A knock on the door broke his thoughts — three taps in rhythm.
+A knock on the door broke his thoughts, three taps in rhythm.

-“Match in the gas tank — boom boom,” came the familiar voice on the other side.
+“Match in the gas tank, boom boom,” came the familiar voice on the other side.

 David didn’t even have to look up.
-“Well, hello, Mr. Swayze.”

 Dorian popped his head in, grinning.
 “I know, I know.
 I went ghost yesterday.”
 He stepped in and flopped into David’s computer chair backwards, straddling it like he owned the place.